1971 May Day protests against the Vietnam War: Next several days

 On Tuesday, May 4, another 2,000 people were arrested at a sit-in outside the Robert F. Kennedy Department of Justice Building, where the United States Army had deployed machine gun nests.
+The demonstrators were surrounded by police and troops with fixed bayonets and were told to exit the area.
+The few who attempted to leave were prevented from doing so by the police.
 On Wednesday, May 5, 1,200 more people were arrested at a legal rally on the steps of the U.S. Capitol, bringing the total to 12,614 people, making this the largest mass arrest in U.S. history.

 Aftermath

 The United States Department of Justice filed conspiracy charges against May Day leader Rennie Davis, as well as against two other activists who had been members of the Chicago 7, John Froines and Abbie Hoffman.
 The charges were eventually dismissed.
 Out of the 12,000 demonstrators arrested, most were released without charges.
 Only 79 were ultimately convicted.
 The American Civil Liberties Union pursued a class action suit on behalf of thousands of detained protesters and ultimately the federal courts, recognizing the illegal nature of the arrests, ordered the government to pay a settlement to those arrested, making them some of the only citizens in US history to receive financial compensation for violation of the constitutional rights of free assembly and due process.

 Richard Helms, who was Central Intelligence Agency director at the time, said, "It was obviously viewed by everybody in the administration, particularly with all the arrests and the howling about civil rights and human rights and all the rest of it...as a very damaging kind of event.
 I don't think there was any doubt about that."